KendallP4299/TEPlus-Complement-Creator/README.md

 To run this software, open the "TE+ Datapack Creator.exe" file.
 When you're finished adding items, press the "Build" button in the bottom menu bar to create a complement.
-This zip file will be saved to the desktop.
+This zip file will be saved to a complements folder in assets This is where all complements will be stored.

 Below is a list of the types of items that can be added thus far: